Linear superposition as a core theorem of quantum empiricism: Points of departure

-Thus empiricism of quantum statics forces us to operate exclusively with such formations of copies $\state\alpha$, \ldots, $\statePsi$, and this is the maximum amount of data provided by the supra"=mathematical problem setup. \emph{All} further mathematical structures may come only from constructions like \eqref{macro} and from nothing else.
-Getting ahead of ourselves, let us turn our attention to the fact that implementation of this idea \emph{is not short"=length}---``the mathematization process (cor) is not simple'' \cite[p.~24]{ludwig5}, and sects.~\ref{Ans}--\ref{minus} are devoted specifically to this idea.
+Thus empiricism of quantum statics forces us to operate exclusively with such formations of copies $\state\alpha$, \ldots, $\statePsi$, and this is the maximum amount of data provided by the supra"=mathematical problem setup. \embf{All} further mathematical structures may come only from constructions like \eqref{macro} and from nothing else.
+Getting ahead of ourselves, let us once again turn our attention to the fact that implementation of this idea \emph{is not short"=length}---``the mathematization process (cor) is not simple'' \cite[p.~24]{ludwig5}, and sects.~\ref{Ans}--\ref{minus} are devoted specifically to this; see, \eg, the chain~\eqref{stream}.

-One can once again repeat (sect.~\ref{physmath}) that much of what follows does not and cannot contain the mathematical proofs as they are usually present in the literature on quantum foundations.
+One can once more repeat (sect.~\ref{physmath}) that much of what follows does not and cannot contain the mathematical definienda and proofs as they are usually present in the literature on quantum foundations.
 Instead, there appears the step-by-step \emph{inference} of objects as they result themselves: numbers, operations, groups, algebras, \etc. The only instrument that may be applicable here is the empirical inference.

-The common macro"=environment $\mbf M$ in \eqref{macro} is also considered as a supra"=mathematical notion \cite{raseva}, the mathematical implementation of which is yet to be created.
+The common macro"=environment $\mbf M$ in \eqref{macro} is also viewed as a supra"=mathematical notion \cite{raseva}, the mathematical implementation of which is yet to be created.
 The same considerations regarding qualitative adjectives are applicable as to the physical convention $\mbf M$ as well as the transition acts in sect.~\ref{S}.
-Representations \eqref{Repr} are the formalization of the meaning $\lceil$ob\-ser\-va\-tion~$+$ data on system $\cal S \rceil$---is cast out and replaced with \eqref{grubo} under such a transformation.
-The \texttt{DataSource} object (p.~\pageref{datainfo}) begins to be identified with the \emph{observational} and \emph{numeric} characteristics (see sentences before Remark~\ref{rem4}), while the logic of the micro-world requires the distancing of precisely these two concepts, with no need for the characteristics themselves.
+Representations \eqref{Repr} will be the formalization of the meaning \lrceil{observation} \tplus\ \lrceil{data on system $\cal S$}, but now with no references to the elementary acts in \eqref{macro}.
+The physical distinguishability criteria $\ketPsi\not\Approx\ketPhi$ may not be formulated yet because the physical attributes are not yet available, but $\ket{\alpha_s}$"=elements have already appeared in \eqref{Repr} as prototypes of explicitly distinguishable~$\state\alpha_s$.